pravinchandankhede/pravinchandankhede.github.io/_posts/2024-07-27-GatewayPattern.md

 This is a basic reverse proxy.
 Let’s now explore more advanced patterns.

 ## Cloud-Native API Gateways

 In this method we will use the API gateway that are provided by all major cloud providers.
 In this method, we deploy an instance of API Gateway which acts as an reverse proxy and handle all the heavu lifting work like aggregation etc.

 ### Azure API Management (APIM)

 Microsoft Azure provides a cloud service [Azure API Management](https://azure.microsoft.com/en-us/products/api-management).
 It supports following features at a high level

 - **API Gateway**: Lets you manage API securely with declarative pplicies for request authentication, validation, routing, throttling, caching, transformation, load balancing and circuit breaking.
 - **Monitoring**: Provides native support for monitoring and log analytics.
 Helps you get insights into usage, latency, error rates with pre define dashboards.
 - **Seemless Integration**: It is capable of native integration with services like App Services, Azure Functions, Logic Apps, Kubernetes etc. This help to unify traffic across all these workloads.
 - **API Developer Portal**: Proivdes self service developer portal for interactive documentation, test and access management.
 - **Hybrid Cloud Support**: Capable of exposing not only Azure but services from other cloud providers as well.

-#### Example Policy (XML):
+#### Example Policy (XML)

 Here is an sample Azure API Management (APIM) policy example for a shopping cart service that shows request authentication, response caching, response transformation, and circuit breaking.
 This assumes the service aggregates two granular services: Orders and Products.